DrRuhe/nix2dream/Readme.md

   - [ ] Kubernetes
   - [ ] Docker Compose

 Few features are implemented currently, but I have confidence in the architecture and that it will scale.
+See the [Roadmap](https://github.com/DrRuhe/nix2dream/issues/1) for the current status.

 # Architecture
 ```mermaid
 flowchart LR
     subgraph nix2dream